 Some top rated submersible pool pumps are equipped with an auto shut off feature that detects when freezing temperatures are present.
 This protects the pump from overheating or causing damage to the impeller blades and internal motor.
 A pool cover pump should never be used when temperatures drop below freezing.
 Store the pump inside or in a heated shed until temperatures remain above freezing.

 A submersible pool pump can be relied upon to remove water down to 1/4" - 1/2" in depth.
-This means that if you leave the pump on your winter cover, it will monitor the water depth 24/7 and keep it clear as long as power isn't interrupted and temperatures remain above freezing.
+This means that if you leave the pump on your winter cover, it will monitor the water depth 24/7 and keep it clear as long as power isn't interrupted and temperature remains above freezing.
 The Wayne WAPC250 Submersible Pool Pump features iSwitch technology that automatically engages the pump when it senses water and then shuts off when it's done, it doesn't get any easier than that.

 Not all pool cover pumps are created equal and that's why we've put together our list of top rated submersible pool cover pumps below.
 In a cover pump it's the little things that make it so much easier to use while avoiding headaches along the way.
 The following features are definitely worth considering and are available in most of the top rated models.

 Every submersible pool cover pump has a rating for how fast it pumps water.
 It's not overly important for a pool cover pump unless you live in an area that's gets a lot of heavy rainfall.
 The pumps performance is measured in gallons per hour and while this might not mean much, it's a great way to compare pumps to one another.
 The average submersible pool pump will move 1500-3000 gallons per hour off an inground pool cover.